karma-786/Week-14-Homework-Web-Development/README.md

 Answer the following questions about the HTTP request and response process.

 1. What type of architecture does the HTTP request and response process occur in?
+    1. **_Client-Server Architecture, which takes part in OSI layer 7 (the application layer)._**
 2. What are the different parts of an HTTP request?
+    1. **_The Request Line: is the very first line in an HTTP request.
+The combination of three parts forms it-_**
+        1. The HTTP method used
+        2. The request URI
+        3. The HTTP protocol version
+            1. Example:
+               ````
+               GET /hello.html HTTP/1.1
+               User-Agent: Mozilla/4.0 (compatible; MSIE5.01; Windows NT)
+               Host: www.example.com
+               Accept-Language: en-us
+               Accept-Encoding: gzip, deflate
+               Connection: Keep-Alive
+               ````
+    2. **_The Request Header: is an `HTTP header` that can be used in an HTTP request to provide information about the request context, so that the server can tailor the response._**
+    4. **_The Request Body: _**
 3. Which part of an HTTP request is optional?

 4. What are the three parts of an HTTP response?